Astrato’s customization options can turn your basic Table into nearly a work of art without changing your source data, using formulas or code.

-The pivot table enables users to display a dimension across the top, to create a grid-like table visualization.
-You can now view cross-sections of data with first and second layer data filters.
+The pivot table enables users to display a dimension across the top to create a grid-like table visualization.
+You can view cross-sections of data with first and second-layer data filters.

 Labels - show or hide

-Each measure in the properties panel has an option to display or hide the measure label.
-If there is only one measure the label is hidden by default.
+Each measure in the properties panel has the option to display or hide the measure label.
+If there is only one measure, the label is hidden by default.